-Energy Safety's evaluation primarily considers the matter of whether the electrical corporation substantially complied with its WMP.
+Energy Safety's evaluation primarily considers the matter of whether the electrical corporation complied with its WMP.
 In consideration of this matter, Energy Safety evaluates whether the electrical corporation implemented the wildfire mitigation initiatives in its approved WMP, looking specifically at whether the electrical corporation funded and performed the work stated for each initiative.
-Energy Safety also considers the electrical corporation's stated goals and objectives of its plan, its performance of initiatives essential to reducing wildfire risk and achieving its objectives, and the ultimate performance of its infrastructure relative to its wildfire risk, as measured by changes in the occurrence of events that correlate to wildfire risk.
+22 Energy Safety also considers the electrical corporation's stated goals and objectives of its plan, its performance of initiatives essential to reducing wildfire risk and achieving its objectives, the quality of the work performed, and the ultimate performance of its infrastructure relative to its wildfire risk.

 In performing the review, Energy Safety considers information (1) provided by the electrical corporation and related to compliance with its WMP, (2) provided by the independent evaluator's review of the electrical corporation's compliance with its WMP, (3) documented in Energy Safety's field inspections, (4) documented in Energy Safety's audits, (5) developed through Energy Safety's analysis of data provided by the electrical corporation, and (6) provided by the electrical corporation in response to information requests or during meetings with Energy Safety.
-For data analysis, Energy Safety includes, but is not limited to, the performance metrics adopted in accordance with Pub.
-Util.
-Code § 8389(d)(1).
-Following completion of its review, Energy Safety may recommend the CPUC pursue an enforcement action against the electrical corporation for noncompliance with its approved plan.
+For data analysis, Energy Safety includes, but is not limited to, the performance metrics adopted in accordance with Public Utilities Code section 8389(d)(1).
+Following completion of its review, Energy Safety may recommend the CPUC pursue an enforcement action against the electrical corporation for noncompliance with its approved plan.23